neoforged/Documentation/docs/gui/screens.md

 While there are many different `#blit` overloads, we will only discuss two of them.

-The first `#blit` takes in six integers and assumes the texture being rendered is on a 256 x 256 PNG file.
-It takes in the left x and top y screen coordinate, the left x and top y coordinate within the PNG, and the width and height of the image to render.
+The first `#blit` takes in two integers, than two floats, and finally four more integers, assuming the image is on a PNG file.
+It takes in the left x and top y screen coordinate, the left x and top y coordinate within the PNG, the width and height of the image to render, and the width and height of the PNG file.

 :::tip
 The size of the PNG file must be specified so that the coordinates can be normalized to obtain the associated UV values.
 :::

-The second `#blit` which the first calls expands this to seven integers and two floats for the PNG coordinates, only assuming the image is on a PNG file.
-It takes in the left x and top y screen coordinate, the z coordinate (referred to as the blit offset), the left x and top y coordinate within the PNG, the width and height of the image to render, and the width and height of the PNG file.
+The second `#blit` adds an additional integer at the end which represents the tint color of the image to be drawn.
+This color will be treated as an ARGB value, and is `0xFFFFFFFF` if not specified.

 #### `blitSprite`